-This document explains how to build and install the Freescale Linux BSP, where BSP stands for Board Support Package, on the i.MX 6 SABRE-AI platform.
+This document explains how to build and install the Freescale Linux BSP, where BSP stands for Board Support Package, on the i.MX 6 SABRE-SD board and platform.

-All steps needed to get the i.MX 6 SABRE-AI platform running are detailed, including board dip switch settings, and instructions on configuring and using the U-Boot boot loader.
+All steps needed to get the i.MX 6 SABRE-SD board and platform running are detailed, including board dip switch settings, and instructions on configuring and using the U-Boot boot loader.